seznam/slo-exporter/docs/defining_new_slo.md

 Latency SLI is observed in the form of percentiles such as "95% of events take longer than 1.2s".

 > Keep in mind that a failed event might take way less time than a successful one.
 So you should consider if the failed events should be counted into your latency SLI or not.
-> Also, for example HTTP status 499 means the client gave up the waiting.
-Be careful if this is observed by the latency SLI or by the availability type.
+> Also be careful for example on user side timeouts.
+It might be observed in both, the latency and availability SLI type.

 ### Quality
 Again event based SLI describing the quality of some events.